Bodyguard says Jackson doctor removed medicine

 "While I was standing at the foot of the bed he (Murray) reached over and grabbed a handful of vials and then he said 'here put them in a bag'," Alvarez testified on the third day of Murray's trial on a charge of involuntary manslaughter for being responsible for the "Thriller" singer's death.

-Alvarez, testifying for the prosecution, said Murray then pointed towards an IV stand by Jackson's bed and told him to grab one of the saline bags hanging there and take it away.
+Alvarez, testifying for the prosecution, said Murray then pointed toward an IV stand by Jackson's bed and told him to grab one of the saline bags hanging there and take it away.

 The bag had "what appeared to me like a milky white substance.
 I recall seeing it at the bottom of the (saline) bag," Alvarez said.

-Prosecutors say the milky substance was the surgical anaesthetic propofol, which authorities have deemed to be the principal cause of Jackson's death on June 25, 2009.
+Prosecutors say the milky substance was the surgical anesthetic propofol, which authorities have deemed to be the principal cause of Jackson's death on June 25, 2009.

-Murray admits giving Jackson, 50, propofol as a sleep aid but denies involuntary manslaughter.
+Murray admits giving Jackson propofol as a sleep aid but denies involuntary manslaughter.
 He could face up to four years in prison if convicted.

 PARIS SCREAMS FOR DADDY